-The AIC Grant Guidelines ('the Guidelines') provide information on the strategic priorities for each Grant Round and should be closely reviewed prior to submitting an application.
+The AIC Grant Guidelines ('the Guidelines') provide information on the strategic priorities for each grant round and should be closely reviewed prior to submitting an application.

-In 2020, the focus will be on projects that support implementation of the Comprehensive Strategic Partnership, including supporting the recommendations of the India Economic Strategy.
+In 2021/22, the focus will be on projects that support implementation of the Comprehensive Strategic Partnership and AIC priority areas of critical technology, critical minerals, energy and climate change.